We rely on stories to entertain, but too few businesses weave storytelling into their digital content strategy.

 7. Follow SEO best practices digital content strategy framework

-You’re investing in rich web content that addresses every stage of the Buyer’s Journey.
-It deserves to be discovered by people searching for your services and solutions.
+Rich web content that addresses every stage of the Buyer’s Journey deserves to be discovered by people searching for your services and solutions.
 That’s only possible if you follow SEO best practices as you develop your pages, articles, guides, infographics, and videos.
+(Don’t know if you need SEO services?
+Use this quiz to find out if you can do SEO on your own.)

 Use storytelling elements on every webpage